 - Castlefield Urban Heritage Park

-- Visit one of the many museums located in Manchester (National Football Museum, The Manchester Museum, Manchester Art Gallery, Imperial War Museum North, People’s History Museum, among others)
+- Visit one of the many museums located in Manchester (National Football Museum, The Manchester Museum, Manchester Art Gallery, Imperial War Museum North, and People’s History Museum, among others)

 - Manchester Cathedral